 - How To Reach

 The chief legend of Nalhateshwari relates to the creation of the Shakti Peethas.
-Sati, the daughter of Prajapati Daksha, was married to the god Shiva versus his wishes.
-Daksha arranged a great yajna but did not invite Sati and also Shiva.
-Uninvited, Sati reached the yajna-site, where Daksha ignored Sati as well as Shiva.
+Sati, the daughter of Prajapati Daksha, was married to the god Shiva despite his wishes.
+Daksha arranged a great yajna but did not invite Sati and Shiva.
+Uninvited, Sati reached the Yajna site, where Daksha ignored Sati as well as Shiva.

 People pray to the goddess to fulfill their wishes and remove domestic issues.

 The attractive temple of Maa Nalateswari looks amazing from the exterior.
 While you enter inside, you will be surprised at the architecture of the entrance gateway.
 As you step in the doorway, you will be able to see the “Garb Griha” of the temple directly away, raised over a platform.
 This leaks the sensation of divinity right from the entrance.
 Now as you enter into the entrance of the “Garb Griha”, there is an idol of Lord Ganesh, who is surrounded by 8 snakes and is beautified with magnificent colors.